Ryex/pyitect/README.rst

     System.load(component, requirements={'component': 'plugin:version'})

-in this case the requirements for the component can be set to load a spesfic versi
---------------------------on from one plugin, bypassing the default from the system.
+in this case the requirements for the component can be set to load a specific version from one plugin, bypassing the default from the system.

 Tracking loaded Components
 ==========================

-Pyitect tracks used components at anytime `System.useing` can be inspected to find all components that have been requested and from what plugins they have been loaded along with versions `System.useing` is laying out as a multilayer dictionary with arrays of loaded versions, here is an example where more than one version of a component is active
+Pyitect tracks used components at anytime `System.using` can be inspected to find all components that have been requested and from what plugins they have been loaded along with versions `System.using` is laying out as a multilayer dictionary with arrays of loaded versions, here is an example where more than one version of a component is active

 ::

-    >> System.useing
+    >> System.using
     {
         'component1' : {
             'plugin1`: ['1.0.2']